MicrosoftDocs/PowerShell-Docs-DSC/dsc/docs-conceptual/dsc-2.0/how-tos/installing-dsc-resources.md

 ---
-ms.date: 08/01/2022
+ms.date: 08/15/2022
 keywords:  dsc,powershell,resource,gallery,setup
-title:  Install additional DSC Resources
+title:  Installing DSC Resources
 description: >
   This article covers how to find and install DSC Resources from the PowerShell Gallery.
 ---

-# Install Additional DSC Resources
+# Installing DSC Resources

 Before you write a DSC Resource to solve your problem, you should look through the DSC Resources that have already been created by both Microsoft and the PowerShell community.